-- be printed in a font size that is easily readable by a person at a reasonable distance from the notice;
+- printed in a font size that is easily readable by a person at a reasonable distance from the notice

-- be on white paper or card measuring at least 21cm by 29.5 cm (this is A4 size);
+- on white paper or card measuring at least 21cm by 29.5 cm (this is A4 size)

-- be completed clearly and legibly with the information set out in Schedule 2 of the regulations; and
+- completed clearly and legibly with the information set out in Schedule 2 of the regulations

-- be updated as soon as possible after any information about the vehicle changes.
+- updated as soon as possible after any information about the vehicle changes.